This vegan Rice-a-Roni recipe features kidney beans and peppers. It is a fun, delicious, quick and easy meal that the

 - Simmer for 15 minutes.

 - Pop a lid on the pan and cook for another 5 minutes. [if the rice starts to stick to your pan add an extra half cup of boiling water and stir this through]

 - Turn off the heat, remove the pan off the cooker ring, and leave to sit for another 10 minutes so that the liquid is soaked up and the rice finishes cooking.

 - Check the rice is soft and if so then dish is ready to serve.Remove the fresh thyme sprig.

 - Serve with extra chopped parsley scattered over.

-- Leftover rice-a-roni needs to be cooled quickly and placed in the fridge for up to 3 days, in a covered container.
+- Leftover rice-a-roni can be stored in the fridge for up to 3 days, in a covered container.

 - Reheat leftovers similar to cooking fried rice or stir-fry.
-Add a little veggie stock to your pan and stir the rice until piping hot throughout.
+Add a little veggie stock or oil to your pan and stir the rice until piping hot throughout.